This post may contain affiliate links. Please see my disclosure policy for more information.

 - BPA free

-- 【Freezer/Microwave/Dishwasher Safe】:These disposable food containers can withstand a temperature from -4℉ to 248℉ (cup only), suitable for the use in freezer, microwave and dishwasher ( top rack).
+- 【Freezer Microwave & Dishwasher Safe】:These food storage containers withstand temperature from -40℉ to 250℉, they are freezer, microwave and dishwasher ( top rack) safe.

-- 【Multi - Purpose】:Ideal for storing soups, foods, fruits, snacks, and meal preps, these plastic containers are perfect for picnics, work lunches, takeout food, or storing leftovers.
+- 【Multi-Functional】:Perfect for storing solid foods, soups, snacks, and more, these plastic containers are perfect for takeout or storing leftovers.